 While most of the Division’s web content lives on Drupal, Lucian, or IT Services Webspace, there are a number of other projects with special hosting requirements.
 These include legacy systems written in languages that are not typically used for modern web application programming or older versions of languages that do not run well on modern runtimes.
 Additionally, there are systems that provide higher levels of security for at-risk applications as well as sandbox-type environments for evaluating and testing new software for research projects.

 All of our hosting environments use Apache as their primary application server.
 SSI and the usual Apache configuration systems (.htaccess, .htpasswd) are available.
 All of them support arbitrary *.uchicago.edu DNS names, including TLS/SSL support for those names.
 We can set up arbitrary Apache (or load balancer) level redirects for any of the DNS names that we have hosted in the past in case you restructure, want to change the name of your site, or move to another provider.

-For internal administrative applications (Tracking of academic appointments, student degree progress, course scheduling, etc) we use a mixture of legacy FileMaker Pro applications and more modern web applications built on Ruby on Rails & Ember.js.
+For internal administrative applications (Tracking of academic appointments, student degree progress, course scheduling, etc) we use a mixture of FileMaker Pro applications and web applications built on Ruby on Rails & Ember.js.

 Mantaray is our modern FileMaker environment.
-It runs the latest version (Presently 14) of the server.
-It can only host .fpm12 format files and later and requires a FileMaker 13v9 or later client. iOS clients are supported by this server.
+It can only host .fpm12 format files and later and requires a FileMaker 14 or later client. iOS clients are supported by this server.
 It is run on a virtual machine on the Humanities cluster.
 Authentication is provided via UChicago’s Active Directory server.